paljs/docs/src/pages/ui/guides/start-new-gatsby-project.md

 ## Layout

-This example of layout component with change theme and change dirction will explain all the details in his section
+This example of layout component with change theme and change direction will explain all the details in his section

 ```jsx
 import React, { useState, useRef, Fragment } from 'react';